 Wolf, Pup, or Paw Passes

-When you make your reservations at the Great Wolf Lodge in Wisconsin Dells, you are given the option of getting a pass for the kiddos.
-I knew we wouldn’t have time for everything so we went without the passes.
-We ended up only getting the Magiquest wand so that worked out for us.
+When you make your reservations at the Great Wolf Lodge in Wisconsin Dells, you can get a pass for the kiddos.
+I knew we wouldn’t have time for everything, so we went without the passes.

 |Pup $60||Paw $60||Wolf $80|